Lufu251/ChaosCrystalDefender/README.md

 - If they have reache the "Base" they will do damage to the "Base".
 - If the Health of the Base is 0 indicated by the healthbar in the top rigth corner the game will end.
 - The prevent enemys from reaching the base the player can place 5 unique towers that will attack the enemys.
+- If an enemy dies it will add money to the player.
+The amount of money is scaled by the amount of waves.
+- Money can be used to build new towers or upgrade existing towers.
 ### Towers
 - ![Zapper](/data/zapperIconTexture.png) Zapper
   - Zapper is a single target tower that does damage to one enemy at a time.